Mohammad585/flutter_application_2/README.md

 ### **Note**
-The Rating Module and the animated icon are not my work, and all credits goas to the people who worked on them.
-The following are licenses to both:
+- The Rating Module and the animated icon are not my work, and all credits goas to the people who worked on them.
+- The rating cannot be updated, I couldn't find a way to update it since it is a final object.

+### The following are licenses:

 - [ **Rating Module License** ](flutter_application_2/licenses/Rating_bar_license)
 - [ **Animated Icons** ](flutter_application_2/licenses/FlutterPlayground_LICENSE)